Agriculture in Moldova: Human resources

 Agriculture as a source of employment fall from 50% to 28% for the population in 2015, alongside the decline in agricultural output as a share of total output in Moldova.
 In 2000, half of total employment was provided by agriculture.
 In terms of human resources for the agricultural sector, the rural population acts as a primary source for employment.
 For the poorest 40% of Moldova's population, 75% of this population live in rural areas.
 Agriculture here fills a socio-economic role, as an employer as last resort, and as a method of development for rural areas.

 Technological efficiency

 Agricultural output is affected by modern technologies, including machinery, fertilisers and irrigation.
 A failure to adopt modern agricultural technologies such as drought-resistant crops and anti-hail protection have contributed to volatility in Moldova's agricultural output.
-Higher input prices during the Global Financial Crisis contributed to the decline in agricultural production.
+Higher input prices during the 2008 financial crisis contributed to the decline in agricultural production.
 Agricultural inputs of fuel, fertiliser and plant-protective chemicals are imported, with Moldovan agricultural producers subject to risks of price volatility and a decreased international competitiveness.

 Irrigation also exists as a factor of production due to Moldova's relatively arid climate.
 In Moldova, 131,688 hectares are operated with 78 irrigation systems.